-Sample language to include in your will is: To Southwood Lutheran Church, P.O.
-Box 22767, Lincoln, Nebraska 68542
+Sample language to include in your will is: To Southwood Lutheran Church,4301 Wilderness Hills Blvd., Lincoln, Nebraska 68516

 Some partners choose to adopt ministry as a child in their estate plan.
 You simply add one to the number of children you have and divide the estate accordingly.
 For example, if you have 3 children, you add 1 to create a new total of 4.
 You divide your estate by 4 and leave 25% to each of your children and 25% to ministry.
 To carry this out, use the same methods outlined in percentage giving above.

 Some charitable gifts offer you a current tax deduction as well as income for the remainder of your life.
 Charitable Gift Annuities and Charitable Trusts are two such gift vehicles.
 If you are able to give an asset during your lifetime, and would like to receive an income from the value of that asset, a life income gift could be right for you.

 A Charitable Gift Annuity is a contract that provides you a fixed payment in return for a current gift.
 With a minimum gift of $10,000 your payment is based on your age, and whether the annuity will terminate at the time of your death or if it will pay out for both you and your spouse.
 You receive a current tax deduction for a portion of the gift and a portion of the return comes to you tax-free.